iann0036/tf-cfn-provider/docs/providers/bigip/SysSnmp.md

 # Terraform::BIGIP::SysSnmp

-`bigip_sys_snmp` provides details bout how to enable "ilx", "asm" "apm" resource on BIG-IP
+`Terraform::BIGIP::SysSnmp` provides details bout how to enable "ilx", "asm" "apm" resource on BIG-IP

 ## Properties

-TBC
+`SysContact` -  (Optional) Specifies the contact information for the system administrator.

+`SysLocation` - Describes the system's physical location.

+`Allowedaddresses` - Configures hosts or networks from which snmpd can accept traffic.
+Entries go directly into hosts.allow.

 ## See Also